How to Quickly Spot the Symptoms of a Failing EGR Valve

 At this high temperature, inert nitrogen is naturally present in air burns creating oxides of nitrogen (NOx).
 NOx is one of the main pollutants from cars and is known to cause human health problems such as respiratory issues.

-To reduce the amount of NOx pollutant emitted from your vehicle, exhaust gases need to be cooled before being emitted from your vehicle.
+To reduce the amount of NOx pollutants emitted from your vehicle, exhaust gases need to be cooled before being emitted from your vehicle.
 In order to achieve this, they are introduced back into the combustion chamber via the exhaust gas recirculation (EGR) valve; this reduces the temperature and thereby inhibits the production of NOx emissions.

 The EGR valve is fairly simple when it is open exhaust gases are allowed through the EGR system to help control vehicle emissions, whereas when the valve is closed exhaust gases can’t pass through the EGR system.